Fragrance

 Type : pdf

-You can also request copies of the AESSRA brochures: Fragrance and Health and What's in your perfume, fragrance and scented products?
+You can also request copies of the AESSRA brochures about fragrance.
 To do this you can tick the boxes on the membership form when you join AESSRA Inc. or use the contact form.

 For more information about fragrance ingredients and fragrance-free policies visit:

-Exposure Assessment Information about Professor Anne C. Steinemann's research into chemicals in fragranced consumer products, and resources including fragrance-free policies: http://depts.washington.edu/exposure/
+Dr Anne Steinemann Information about Professor Anne C. Steinemann's research into the prevalence of fragrance sensitivity in Australia and other countries, chemicals in fragranced consumer products, and resources including fragrance-free policies: http://www.drsteinemann.com/

 ScentSense Information about fragrance ingredients and health effects, testing, regulations and fragrance sensitivity. http://scentsense.com.au/